SiyuanYan1/PLDG/README.md

 ## Training

 Our benchmark is modified based on DomainBed, please refer to [DomainBed Readme](https://github.com/facebookresearch/DomainBed) for more details on commands running jobs.
+Here are some examples to train and test on the three medical datasets.

 ```sh
 # Training PLDG on skin classification